devmanorg/fiasko_bro/docs/source/add_validators.rst

         ]
     )

 Here, for example, you have the group ``general`` that consists of a list of validators.
+We used ``OrderedDict`` because the order in which the validator groups run matters.

 In each group, every single validator is executed.
 If one of the validators in the group fails, the ``validate`` method executes the rest of the group and then